-When a renewal claim is based on an original registration record that was corrected or amplified by a supplementary registration, the renewal claim should provide the registration number(s) and effective date(s) of the supplementary registration(s).
+When a renewal claim is based on an original registration record that was corrected or amplified by a supplementary registration, during the original term, the renewal claim should provide the registration number(s) and effective date(s) of the supplementary registration(s).
 For a discussion about how information added to an original registration record by supplementary registration may affect renewal registration, see Section 2131.